IvanTsers/Promoter-analysis/README.md

   1. Search cis-regulatory elements (CREs) within gene promoter regions using position weight matrices (PWMs) obtained from PlantPAN3.0 (http://plantpan.itps.ncku.edu.tw/index.html) and MAST tool from MEME suite (http://meme-suite.org/).
 However, you can adapt the scripts to work with other databases and motif search tools.
   2. Combine CRE search results with differential gene expression (DGE) analysis to predict the potential master-regulators among plant transcription factors (TFs);
   3. Infer certain potential TF families responsible for the differential regulation of genes belonging to the particular multigene families within which both up- and downregulated genes were well-represented.

-**NB**: The extraction of gene promoter regions were performed using extract_promoters.sh shell script (https://github.com/RimGubaev/extract_promoters).
-You can download promoter regions of Nicotiana tabacum genes to use them as an example input for *run_MAST_parallel.bash*

 ## System requirements:
 * Multi-core CPU (for parallel computations)